FordLambert/Avis-de-restaurants/README.md

--> This is a work in progress and not at all completed yet ;)

 This is the seventh project of my path with OpenClassroom.

 The point here, is to learn about API by practicing on a restaurants recommendations application.